bloc97/CrossAttentionControl/README.md

 Simply install the required libraries using `pip` and run the jupyter notebook, some examples are given inside.

 # Results/Demonstrations
+**All images shown below are generated using the same seed.
+The initial and target images must be generated with the same seed for cross attention control to work.**

 ## Reducing unpredictability when modifying prompts